syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Customization.md

 ## ScrollBar Settings

-The **FontListBox** control by default has a vertical scrollbar.
+The [FontListBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.FontListBox.html) control by default has a vertical scrollbar.
 It can also have a horizontal scrollbar.
 This section will discuss the properties which sets the scrollbar for the control.

 ### Horizontal Scrollbar

-Horizontal scrollbar can be displayed if the items are beyond the right edge of the FontListBox.
+The [HorizontalScrollbar](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.listbox.horizontalscrollbar?view=netframework-4.8) can be displayed if the items are beyond the right edge of the FontListBox.

 <table>
 <tr>